 Each 15-ounce can contains about 1.75 cups of cooked, drained beans, which is about 3/4 cup (4.5 ounces) of dried uncooked beans.
 On the other hand, if a recipe calls for 1 cup of dried beans, you can use two 15-ounce cans to substitute.

-Store any unused beans in an airtight container for up to 3-4 days in the fridge.
-You can also freeze the opened canned beans as long as you transfer it to a freeze safe container for up to 2 months.
+Store any unused beans in an airtight container for up to 3-4 days in the fridge, not in the can..
+You can also freeze the opened canned beans in a freezer safe container for up to 2 months.
+Thaw frozen beans in the fridge overnight or add the directly into soups and stews to cook.

 - 16 Pantry Meal Ideas